fxn/z85/README.md

 Z85.decode_with_padding("HelloWorld4")          # => "\x86O\xD2o\xB5Y\xF7["
 ```

-Both `decode` and `decode_with_padding` return strings with encoding `Encoding::ASCII_8BIT`, also known as `Encoding::BINARY`.
+The string returned by `decode_with_padding` has encoding `Encoding::ASCII_8BIT`, also known as `Encoding::BINARY`.

+#### How does padding work?

 The method `encode_with_padding` appends as many `\0`s as needed to the input, and stores a trailing digit from 1 to 4 indicating how many extra `NUL`s there are (with 4 meaning none).

 On the other side, `decode_with_padding` removes the counter, and chops the `\0`s accordingly.

+Padding support was inspired by https://github.com/artemkin/z85.

+#### Interoperability warning

 Since padding does not belong to the Z85 specification, if you encode with padding using `z85`, and decode using another library, the decoding end will probably need to implement what [`decode_with_padding`](https://github.com/fxn/z85/blob/master/lib/z85.rb) does.
 Should be straightforward.

-Padding support was inspired by https://github.com/artemkin/z85.

 ## Implementation details